FRA’s New Midwest Regional Rail Plan

 The Alliance has long argued for bringing Union Station into the twenty-first century with renovations that vastly increase its capacity to handle more travelers and more trains.
 And we agree wholeheartedly with the report’s premise that high-impact projects like the Union Station renovation should be integrated into a big-picture plan.

-Working out the details will be up to the states.
+As of right now, working out the details will be up to the states.
 For the sake of our collective future, they should begin that work immediately.
 Initiatives like the recently formed Illinois High Speed Rail Commission are a great start.
+Ultimately, the states should work together to win the federally led railway program needed to make this and other projects successful.

 The tremendous value of the Midwest Regional Rail Plan is that it offers a broad vision of what a regional network of fast, frequent trains could look like.
 The report will hardly be the last word on the subject.
 But in making the case for why the states must work together to get this done—and why fast, frequent trains and a phased network approach are crucial to success—it marks a huge step forward for the Midwest and the nation.